arvimal/BootCamp/014-Docker/Docker.md

 ## Docker

-* Docker was a venture by `Docker Inc`, released in 2013.
+* Docker was created by `Docker Inc`, released in 2013.
-* Docker consists primarily as the `docker` daemon.
+* Docker consists of the `docker` daemon, and a client i
 * The `docker` client interface provides several switches to work with the daemon.
 *